Deanna King Writing

 About Deanna

-I was born in Lincoln, Nebraska, however, did not grow up in the corn husker state.
-My father was in the Air Force and that was how he ended up from Texas to Nebraska to meet my mom.
-Military families move around, as most of you know, so I have lived in many places.
-The most exciting place was Japan; unfortunately, I was too young to enjoy or remember the experience.
-Living in Texas for a huge portion of my life means I consider myself a good ole Texas gal.
+Although I was born in Lincoln, Nebraska, I did not grow up there.
+My dad’s Air Force service led him from Texas to Nebraska, where he met my mom.
+Moving is common for military families, and as a result, I've lived in multiple places.
+The most exciting place was Japan.
+Too bad I was too young to enjoy or remember the experience.
+Living in Texas for a huge portion of my life means I consider myself a regular Texas gal.

-My life over the years has brought me full circle, back to a dream that began years ago.
-I am now a published author, and excited that I am getting that chance to entertain readers!
+My life brought me full circle to a dream that began years ago.
+It’s an exhilarating feeling to knowing that I have the chance to engage and entertain readers.

 • Home